raniamarhoni/SheysSkinKitchen/README.md

 3. I went into .gitignore if one hasn’t been created add a file called ‘.gitignore’
 4. In .gitignore I added these 3 to the list.
     * 	‘*sqlite’ to ignore our development database file.
-    *	‘*.pyc’ & ‘__ pycache __’ to ignore compiled python code which we do not need in version control.
+    *	‘*.pyc’ & ‘__pycache __’ to ignore compiled python code which we do not need in version control.
-5. Then I typed ‘python3 manage. py runserver’ to see if it had installed successfully in which it told me when i exposed port 8000.
+5. Then I typed ‘python3 manage.py runserver’ to see if it had installed successfully in which it told me when i exposed port 8000.
 6. I stopped the server by clicking Ctrl & C.
-7. Then I created a superuser in Django by writing ‘python3 manage. py createsuperuser’ and followed the instructions by entering a username, email, and password.
+7. Then I created a superuser in Django by writing ‘python3 manage.py createsuperuser’ and followed the instructions by entering a username, email, and password.

 ## Credits

 ### Content

 ### Media

+Photo on the homepage of hands with cream was taking from pexel see [link to photo](https://www.pexels.com/photo/person-applying-hand-cream-3762875/)

 ### Acknowledgements